jrandj/java-11/README.md

     | no modifier | Y     | Y       | N        | N     |
     | private     | Y     | N       | N        | N     |

-1. A top level class, interface or enum can only have a public or default access modifier.
+1. A top-level class, interface or enum can only have a public or default access modifier.

 1. Members of an interface are always public, even if not declared that way.
 The compiler will generate an error if you define them as private or protected.
 From Java 9 an interface can have private methods.

 1. Enum constants are always public, even if not declared that way.
 The compiler will generate an error if you define them as private or protected.
 Enum constructors are always private.

 1. Encapsulation encourages loose coupling between classes.
 If the functionality of a class is exposed through methods, there are two advantages:
-    * The implementation can be modified without users being aware (i.e. the implementation details of the functionality are hidden from the users).
+    * The implementation can be modified without users being aware (i.e., the implementation details of the functionality are hidden from the users).
-    * The value of a variable can be ensured to be consistant with the business logic of the class.
-For example you could restrict setting the age of a Person class instance from being a negative number.
+    * The value of a variable can be ensured to be consistent with the business logic of the class.
+For example, you could restrict setting the age of a Person class instance from being a negative number.

 ### Reusing Implementations Through Inheritance

-1. A class defines a type, and contains a state (the instance fields) and the implementation (the methods).
+1. A class defines a type and contains a state (the instance fields) and the implementation (the methods).
 Thus, inheritance could be of state, implementation, or type.

 1. Java restricts a class from extending more than one class, so it is said that Java does not support multiple inheritance of state.
-A class can inherit implementation by extending a class and/or by implementating interfaces.
+A class can inherit implementation by extending a class and/or by implementing interfaces.
 As a class can implement multiple interfaces, Java supports multiple implementation inheritance.
 Java also supports multiple inheritance of type as an object can have multiple types: the type of its own class and the types of all the interfaces that the class implements.

 1. To inherit features from another class, that class is extended using the **extends** keyword.
 Constructors, static and instance initialisers of a class are not considered members of a class so are not inherited by a subclass.
 Only class members that are visible to another class as per the rules of access modifiers are inherited in a subclass.